pace-neutrons/pace-developers/python_interface/design/01_pace_python_high_level_discussion.md

 This list is not meant to be user accessible so the functions should always remain in memory and should not be accidentally garbage collected by the Python interpreter.
 The wrapper then calls the Matlab optimiser and passes the index of the user defined function in the valid-functions list (rather than a pointer) and a flag to indicate this is a Python function.
 The Matlab optimiser then calls a `mex` file with appropriate Python C API calls which checks the `FunctionWrapper` list, obtains the Python function from its index and calls it.
-Whilst the valid-functions list is meant to be hidden from the user, no variable in Python is truly private, and unexpected changes to it can still cause memory errors.
 A [reference implementation](02_pace_python_implementation_discussion.md#pymatpy) may be found in the [Hugo repository](https://github.com/mducle/hugo).

 On the other hand, if the optimiser is written in Python, then it must be able to call a user defined *Matlab* model function, for the Matlab user interface.